 If individuals have a bequest motive, they need to set aside some wealth for this purpose and therefore may not be able to save up as much for retirement purposes.
-Thus, I would expect that $a_4 < 0$.
+Thus, I would expect that $a_4 < 0$ .
 If individuals plan to receive financial support or nursing care from one's children or to live with their children, they will decrease their wealth target for retirement because they require fewer resources of their own during retirement.
-Thus, I would expect that a_5 , a_6 , $a_7 < 0$.
+Thus, I would expect that $a_5$ , $a_6$ , $a_7 < 0$ .
 The sign of the coefficient of SICK is ambiguous.
-If individuals who are in poor health believe that they will die earlier than those who are in good health, they will save less for retirement than healthy individuals ($a_8 < 0$), whereas if individuals who are in poor health believe that their medical, nursing care, and other expenses during retirement will be higher than those who are in good health, they save will more for retirement than healthy individuals ($a_8 > 0$).9 were significantly different from zero.
+If individuals who are in poor health believe that they will die earlier than those who are in good health, they will save less for retirement than healthy individuals $(a_8 < 0)$ , whereas if individuals who are in poor health believe that their medical, nursing care, and other expenses during retirement will be higher than those who are in good health, they save will more for retirement than healthy individuals $(a_8 > 0)$ .

+were significantly different from zero.

-8The number of respondents who have a bequest motive is 103 (34 self-employed households and 69 salaried worker households), that of those who plan to receive financial support from their child or children is 37 (15 self-employed households and 22 salaried worker households), that of those who plan to receive nursing care from their child or children is 20 (11 self-employed households and 9 salaried worker households), that of those who plan to receive nursing care from their child or children is 81 (18 self-employed households and 9 salaried worker households), that of those who plan to live with their child or children is 81 (18 self-employed households and 63 salaried worker households), and that of those who are in poor health is 32 (10 self-employed households and 22 salaried worker households).
+&lt;sup>8The number of respondents who have a bequest motive is 103 (34 self-employed households and 69 salaried worker households), that of those who plan to receive financial support from their child or children is 37 (15 self-employed households and 22 salaried worker households), that of those who plan to receive nursing care from their child or children is 20 (11 self-employed households and 9 salaried worker households), that of those who plan to live with their child or children is 81 (18 self-employed households and 63 salaried worker households), and that of those who are in poor health is 32 (10 self-employed households and 22 salaried worker households).

-9I also added an interactive term RPHOUSE (HOUSE is a dummy variable that equals one for those who own their own house and zero otherwise) to this equation because homeowners often use their lump-sum retirement payments to pay off their outstanding housing loans.
+&lt;sup>9I also added an interactive term RP\HOUSE (HOUSE is a dummy variable that equals one for those who own their own house and zero otherwise) to this equation because homeowners often use their lump-sum retirement payments to pay off their outstanding housing loans.
 If the respondent uses all or part of his/her lump-sum retirement payment to pay off his/her outstanding housing loans, the amount he/she can apply toward living expenses during retirement will be that much less and thus his/her wealth target for retirement will be that much larger.
-I do not present the results for RPHOUSE here, but the coefficient of RPHOUSE was positive and significant, as expected, when the full sample was used.
+I do not present the results for RP\HOUSE here, but the coefficient of RP\HOUSE was positive and significant, as expected, when the full sample was used.